SAP-samples/teched2022-DA181/exercises/Exercise_5_SAP_BAS/README.md

 ## Prerequisites

 - a connection in Database Explorer to a running SAP HANA Cloud instance to which the calculation views have been replicated.
-This connection should use database user DBADMIN
+This connection should use database user TECHEDCONNXX
 - a user in BAS who is allowed to deploy to a cloud foundry space in which the HANA Cloud instance is running

 ## Steps in BAS to build calculation views on top of the replicated views